 It is available in pint (16 oz), quart (32 oz), and gallon (128 oz) sizes and comes in 36 different shades.
 A deluxe starter kit is also available.

 As you can see, painting your laminate cabinets can be a cost-effective and quick way to breathe new life into your kitchen.
-If you’re on a budget, make sure you explore this route before investing in new cabinets.
+If you’re on a budget, explore this route before investing in new cabinets.